New, second edition! The red layer on this edition is printed from a new hand-carved wooden block…

-In the United States, the slang term “redneck” was born in the militant labor union movement in the central Appalachian coal fields at the turn of the 20th century.
+In the United States, the slang term “redneck” has one of it’s clearest origins in the militant labor union movement in the central Appalachian coal fields at the turn of the 20th century.
 Specifically, the red bandana became a physical symbol of solidarity among striking coal miners on the 1921 armed “miner’s march” that erupted into conflict on Blair Mountain (Logan County, West Virginia) in August of that year.
 Those who joined the march wore a range of impromptu battle attire, ranging from daily work clothes to US Army uniforms fresh from those same miners’ overseas service in the first World War.
-As an act of visual solidarity, and to know who was what side, these striking miners donned commonly-available red bandanas around their necks — bandanas patterned with paisley, a motif with direct lineage to ancient Persian textiles.
+As an act of visual solidarity, and to know who was on what side, these striking miners donned commonly-available red bandanas around their necks — bandanas which have become a distinctly American piece of apparel, always patterned with paisley, a motif with direct lineage to ancient Persian textiles.

-On Blair Mountain, these workers fought a guerilla war in the forest for days against a mostly volunteer army led by regional, ruling class elites in the pocket of the coal industry, who themselves wore white armbands.
-Those elites called the miners who had finally picked up weapons to fight for their basic human rights “rednecks”, and they would shoot, gas, and bomb them until the US Army arrived to defuse the war.
+On Blair Mountain, these workers fought a guerilla war in the forest for days against a mostly volunteer vigilante army led by regional, ruling class elites in the pocket of the coal industry, who themselves wore white armbands.
+Those folks called the miners who had finally picked up weapons to fight for their basic human rights “rednecks”, and they would shoot, gas, and bomb them from private airplanes until the US Army arrived to defuse the war.

 Elizabeth Catte quotes an anonymous miner reflecting on the ethnic diversity on the battlefield of Blair, the largest armed insurrection since the US Civil War: “I call it a darn solid mass of different colors and tribes, blended together, woven, bound, interlocked, tongued and grooved and glued together in one body.”

-This first edition of 45 was printed on Jeanie, a refurbished Craftsmen Machine Co.
+This second edition of 42 was printed on Jeanie, a refurbished Craftsmen Machine Co.
 Imperial platen press.

 This process creates slight variations in each individual print.